 -

-PIR based motion detection is quick and tunable but, as testing showed in delivery clips, it can start recording a beat late compared with the dual camera E340, especially when someone just drops a package and leaves.
+PIR based motion detection is quick and tunable and, while earlier delivery tests showed it could start recording a beat late compared with the dual camera E340 when someone just drops a package and leaves, this review’s porch pirate and doorbell press tests found it generally triggered and alerted promptly in both battery and wired modes.

 -